-Some people confuse Veterans Day with Memorial Day as both holidays honor people who served in the U.S. Army.
-Veterans Day is meant to celebrate living people who served in the military, and Memorial Day is honors those who died.
+Some people confuse Veterans Day with Memorial Day as both holidays honour people who served in the U.S. Army.
+Veterans Day is meant to celebrate living people who served in the military, and Memorial Day is honours those who died.

-Veterans Day Parade is one of the multiple events included in Veteran's Day celebrations with over 25,000 people participating in it.
-It takes place along Fifth Avenue starting at 26th Street. and the marchers walk the 1.3-mile procession.
+The Veterans Day Parade is one of the multiple events included in Veteran's Day celebrations with over 25,000 people participating in it.
+It takes place along Fifth Avenue starting at 26th Street and the marchers walk the 1.3-mile procession.

 Veterans Day is considered a federal holiday, so schools and banks are closed.
 If the holiday falls on the weekend, most higher-mentioned institutions see the holiday on the Friday before or the Monday after the weekend.